Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 A common issue with weeks selection input not displaying the string at small breakpoint has been identified.
 No fixed is currently applied but the issue is flagged for future development.

 An issue was identified where if the units dropdown was left on "Unit" or the blank field the recipes could not be edited.
+This was recitifed by placing a space in the value of these fields to ensure they assign a value and create a field for each object.

 ### Responsiveness